LamakerOfficial/help-center/docs/falix/general/schedules.md

 `TIME OFFSET` is the amount of time to wait after the previous task executes before running this one.
 If this is the first task on a schedule this will not be applied.

-PAYLOAD is where you will type in your commands, if you are using multiple commands then type each on a separate line
+`PAYLOAD` is where you will type in your commands, if you're using multiple commands then type each one on a separate line.